 Parent Advisory Council

 Section 1304(6) of the Elementary and Secondary Education Act of 1965 (ESEA) requires states and local migrant programs to establish Migrant Parental Advisory Councils (PAC).
 Additionally, each local Migrant Education Program (MEP) must plan and operate the MEP in a manner that provides for the same parental involvement as required in section 1118 of ESEA.
 State level Migrant Parent Advisory Council Meetings are held annually.
 Migrant parents interested in attending a PAC meeting or viewing notes from a meeting may contact Shyla Vesitis, Title I Coordinator, at Shyla.Vesitis@doe.virginia.gov or 804-225-3711.

 - US Department of Education's Office of Migrant Education

 - Definitions for Eligibility

 Ensuring Equitable Services to Private School Students

 The Elementary and Secondary Education Act of 1965 (ESEA) requires states to monitor school divisions for compliance in certain program areas.
 As stipulated in the Education Department General Administrative Regulations (EDGAR), the Virginia Department of Education must: 1) monitor program compliance for federal requirements; and 2) ensure the correction of deficiencies in program implementation and operations.
 See Federal Program Monitoring for ESEA Programs for information on Federal Program Monitoring, including technical assistance documents and monitoring protocols.

 - East Coast Migrant Head Start Program

-- Eastern Stream Center on Resources and Training (ESCORT)
+- Eastern Stream Center on Resources & Training (ESCORT)